SeniorMars/seniormars.com/content/projects/resources.md

     * Medical/Dental/Health-Professions School application fees
     * Secondary application fees
     * Interview travel and accommodations
-    * Professional attire for employment or graduate school interviews not covered by outside organizations like Dress for Success or Career Gear
+    * Professional attire for employment or graduate school interviews not covered by outside organizations like Dress for Success or Career Gear: The [Rice CCD](https://ccd.rice.edu/) runs a photoshoot usually in September and they have partnership with Dress for Success to get you stuff for interviews
     * Travel and parking costs for a variety of experiences including off-campus interviews, externships, professional conferences
     * Career assessments such as the MBTI and the Strong Interest Inventory (offered through the Center for Career Development)
     * Fee for the Business Etiquette Lunch hosted by the Center for Career Development